Digital verification solutions for Carbon Markets could fast-track climate action

 Marion Verles, CEO, SustainCERT

-Verra and Gold Standard expect DMRV to unlock other sectors that can’t currently be served by manual systems.
-Both are working with SustainCERT to create nimble DMRV platforms that can migrate across the private and public, voluntary and compliance.
+Verra and the Gold Standard expect DMRV to unlock other sectors that cannot currently be served by manual systems.
+Both are working with SustainCERT to create nimble DMRV platforms that can migrate across the private and public sectors, voluntary and compliant.

 Co-creating good governance across sectors is essential, Verles said.
 Both Verra and Gold Standard are looking to implement rapid thinking in tandem with respecting the nuance of individual projects, with governance centered on clear expectations.